dymx101/DYMRollingBanner/README.md

 * It's writen with clean code and very easy to use.
 * Support `AutoLayout` perfectly.
-* It internally implemented a memory reusing mechanism, so it behaves faster and costs less memory.
+* It internally implements a memory reusing mechanism, so it behaves faster and costs less memory.
 * It can roll banners infinitely in a cycle patter, that mean it shows the first banner after the last one.
 * It uses block as the handler to handle image tapping events.
 * It's free :-)